UofSC-Fall-2021-Math-738-001/homework-0/README.md

 .
 You can find the find the pull request in the pull request tab on the GitHub repository webpage.

+## Common gotchas

+Git is pretty easy to mess up but it also the standard collaboration tool for managing changes to files across different users in a group.

+You will not be expected to create or manage separate branches in the remote repository.
+This reduces the complexity.

+In my experience, the most common hiccup is when files on the remote repository and your machine are out of sync.
+This usually happens either because
+- you forgot to update your local repo using `git pull` before starting work or
+- your collaborator pushed changes to the remote repo while you were working.

 ## Power users

 Feel free to trick out your own setup but be aware that I won't